 Holding grudges helps them to feel empowered

-“They’re passive aggressive because they typically don’t have the ability to have an emotionally healthy conversation about their feelings,” added Nelson.
-“Being passive aggressive is a form of power.
+“They’re passive-aggressive because they can’t have an emotionally healthy conversation about their feelings,” added Nelson.
+“Being passive-aggressive is a form of power.
 It’s a form of maintaining power in relationships because they don’t know how to be vulnerable.”

 Though these personality types often come across as bullies or hellraisers, psychologist Jalisa Barnes says that they’re often the most sensitive.

 “People who harbor resentment or grudges, tend to be more sensitive and vulnerable than others.
-A lot of their grudge holding comes from a fear of being hurt again,” said Barnes.
-“It may also be that the incident triggered memories of an event that was truly traumatic, and they are trying to prevent themselves from being in that position again.
-It may make them feel empowered in the moment, but it can also cause for a lonely existence and/or an anxious heart because they will have a hard time being flexible with any existing relationships they may have.”
+A lot of their grudge-holding comes from a fear of being hurt again,” said Barnes.
+“It may also be that the incident triggered memories of a traumatic ervent, and they are trying to prevent themselves from being in that position again.
+It may make them feel empowered at the moment, but it can also cause for a lonely existence and/or an anxious heart because they will have a hard time being flexible with any existing relationships they may have.”

 They suffer from insecure attachment